ianozsvald/data_science_delivered/README.md

             -   no tool to recognise these?

-    - numbers
+    - dirty numeric data

-        -   numeric outliers for normally distributed numbers
+        -   numeric outliers for normally distributed numbers - checking the values outside of a couple of standard deviations is a sane starting point
+        - checking for outliers in a non-stationery dataset (e.g. a time series of prices) is trickier (READER - what's a good starting point?)

-        -   checking for text-encoded numbers like NaN and INFINITY
+        -   check for text-encoded numbers like NaN and INFINITY, they confuse things when parsed!

     -   exploration
+        - for numbers - figure out what distributions and examples you have. what are your outliers? are the outliers reasonable or the result of bad data?
+        - for text - what examples do you have? how long and short are the strings? what character sets are used? do you care about case, accents, punctuation?

 -   delivering data products

     -   How a project evolves

+        - Get your data (and expect to have to fetch more, it is fine to start with a sensible subset of the possible data - aim for Small Data that fits in RAM at the start to keep your exploration speed high)

-        -   Hacking, scripts
+        -   Hacking, scripts (knock out lots of ideas)

-        -   Reporting results

-        -   Pickles

-        -   Config

-        -   Modules
+        -   Reporting results (tell a story, get someone to validate your assumptions, do a code review as a sanity check)

+        -   Pickles (you'll have partial results you want to store, a `pickle` is a reasonable way to store early-stage results)

+        -   Configuration (make it run on other machines e.g. for colleagues or for deployment or other configurations like test, staging and deployment)

+        -   Modules (use `__init__.py` in folders to group code into logical units)

-        -   Packages
+        -   Packages (make your code distributable using `setup.py`)

-        -   Testing
+        -   Testing (check `unittest.py` and [py.test](http://pytest.org/latest/))

-        -   Data integrity tests

-        -   Speed of iteration

-        -   Static analysis
+        -   Data integrity tests (make sure your data actually contains what you expect - you can easily ignore this step and easily write a solution that lies to you - _be very wary of skipping this_)

+        -   Speed of iteration (it gets slower as the code gets bigger, it is also likely that more bugs slip in which occasionally will _really_ slow you down)

         -   Repeatable processes

-        -   Online data
+        -   Online data (we've gone from a static lump of data to needing to update our models with new data - how do we do this and deploy it within our unique operating constraints?)

+        - Big Data (maybe you really have a Big Data problem - now you've figured out how to solve the problem on a subset of the data you need to figure out how to deploy this in a cluster)

 -   the cost of bad data